stevenpeterson1099/CSCI3000Project/Final/README.txt

              ^^^THIS IS THE SAME FOR ALL OF THE ENCRYPTIONS WITH MINOR FILE TAG CHANGES

-   if (body.hasClass('decrypt')){ if decrypt was selected in the beginning it runs the decryption part of the Jquery
+   if (body.hasClass('decrypt')){ if decrypt was selected in the beginning it runs the decryption part of the Jquery if(selectedValue === "des- tripledes"){ it runs the if function depending on which drop down selection that was made let decrypted = CryptoJS.DES.decrypt(e.target.result, password)
+                                        .toString(CryptoJS.enc.Latin1); CryptoJS used for decryption